To catch other reviews to Black Mirror episodes, click here.

 Unlike previous episodes, there isn’t anything terribly original covered in Playtest.
 White rooms, multi-reality fake-outs, and head-chips are all sci/fi iconographies culturally instilled into the genre.
-But if anything, Playtest reminds us of the potency they still generate, particularly when it touches on the frail borders between emotional and physical realities with lucid chemical upshot.
+But if anything, Playtest reminds us of the potency they still generate, particularly when it touches on the frail borders between emotional and physical realities.
 Playtest feels like the Black Mirror episode most in-tune with the Halloween spirit, pitting Cooper into a virtual hell-house (fashioned as a Victorian-era mansion) where he’s to endure the horrors crawling from the darkest corners of his mind.
 Oversized arachnids and school bullies are the first two his simulation picks up on.

 Cooper’s fears of physical threat, however, are temporarily assuaged under the stipulation that nothing in the playtest can harm him physically.
 Emotions, however, are a different story.
 The literal nightmare scenario depicted in Playtest comes from deeply ingrained fears of reality.
 Loved ones dying and suffering is what plagues Cooper’s thoughts.
 In the first few minutes of the episode Cooper reveals that he doesn’t answer his mother’s calls because he’s found it difficult to connect to her since the death of his father from Alzheimer’s.
 Playtest strikes a elegant, nuanced balance between how we respond to tragedies in the real world and how people have become better at escaping them.
 It’s no coincidence that Cooper becomes involved in an experiment involving one of the most interactive, reality depleting gaming consoles on the planet.
 His journey to London, in itself, was just another way for him to escape reality.